Vernon A. Walters: 1940s and 50s

 Walters joined the Army in 1941 and was one of the over 12,000 Ritchie Boys serving at Camp Ritchie.
 Soon after he was commissioned.
 He served in Africa and Italy during World War II.
-He served as a link between the commands of Brazilian Expeditionary Force and U.S. Fifth Army, earning medals for distinguished military and intelligence achievements.
+He served as a link between the commands of the Brazilian Expeditionary Force and U.S. Fifth Army, earning medals for distinguished military and intelligence achievements.

 He served as an aide and interpreter for several Presidents.
 He was at President Harry S. Truman's side as an interpreter in key meetings with America's Spanish- and Portuguese-speaking Latin American allies.
 His language skills helped him win Truman's confidence, and he accompanied the President to the Pacific in the early 1950s, serving as a key aide in Truman's unsuccessful effort to reach a reconciliation with an insubordinate General Douglas MacArthur, the Commander of United Nations forces in Korea.

 In Europe in the 1950s, Walters served President Dwight Eisenhower and other top US officials as a translator and aide at a series of NATO summit conferences.
 During this period he participated in the famous visit of Eisenhower to General Franco.
 He also worked in Paris at Marshall Plan headquarters and helped set up the Supreme Headquarters Allied Powers in Europe.
-He was with then-Vice President Richard Nixon in 1958 when an anti-American crowd stoned their car in Caracas, Venezuela.
+He was with Vice President Richard Nixon in 1958 when an anti-American crowd stoned their car in Caracas, Venezuela.
 Walters suffered facial cuts from flying glass.
 The Vice President escaped injury.